noi-techpark/documentation/FLIGHTRULES.md

 on an IP `34.247.202.9`, and want to make it HTTPS only.

 We use a proxy with Apache and [Let's Encrypt](https://letsencrypt.org/) for that.
 Let's assume the IP of that proxy is `1.2.3.4`.
-You need to point your DNS entry for both URLs above to that proxy, then login to it.

     ssh admin@1.2.3.4

-Configure Apache with
+Configure Apache on `1.2.3.4` with

     sudo vim /etc/apache2/sites-available/davinci.bz.it.conf